 Nicolas of Cusa, 1444-45

 Ever tried so hard to solve a problem that you thought your head would explode?
 You’re not alone.
 Sometimes our obsession to figure something out gets in our way of finding the answer.

 George Polya, a celebrated mathematician who pioneered the field of multi-dimensional geometry, was concerned with the state of mathematics education.
 To contribute to better teaching methods, he wrote a classic book, “How to Solve It”, in 1944.
 In it, Polya repeated this admonition: “Look at the unknown.”
 Stop trying to solve it, at least for a while.
 Just look at it, sit with it.
 Give it your mindful attention.
 Let it sink in.
 Admire it!
 Then compare it to other unknowns, other problems.
 How were those problems solved?
 How might those solutions apply to this problem?
 Polya’s wisdom generalizes to all forms of problem-solving, within and beyond mathematics.
 Though Polya might not have described it this way, his method can be characterized as contemplative and meditative.

 All members of the Trojan Family are invited to LOOK AT THE UNKNOWN – students, staff, and faculty.
-On the blackboard, write down an “unknown” that matters to you, in a color of chalk not yet used for other initial “unknowns”.
+On the blackboard, write down an “unknown” or a question that matters to you, in a color of chalk not yet used for other initial “unknowns”.
 If you see an “unknown” on the board that reminds you of another “unknown”, even from an entirely different academic discipline, write it down with the same color of chalk, with a line connecting them.
 If the connection between “unknowns” seems a bit tenuous, don’t worry — add yours to the board, with a line to the one that inspired it, and see where the conversation leads.
-See if others add “unknowns” that relate to your addition.
+See if others add “unknowns” or questions that relate to your addition.
 Take a picture of your addition to the chalkboard and post it with comments – #lookattheunknown .
 Be part of the ongoing conversation!